Lee County Hit With Winter Storm

 Lee County Emergency Management provided more than enough Facebook live updates on road and weather situations at that time along with Lee County police and sheriff departments assisting.
 The weather and it’s damages caused Lee County to be declared in a state of emergency as of February 15th.
 Jackson Energy has been working non-stop with the assistance from other crews in and out of state to restore power back to it’s members.

 We are appreciative of all emergency and first responders along with the road workers and linemen.
-To stay up to date with Lee County weather and road conditions follow the Lee County Kentucky Government Facebook page.
+To stay up to date with Lee County weather and road conditions follow The Beattyville Enterprise and Lee County Kentucky Government Facebook pages.

 Commented